Fixed or Variable Mortgage Canada (2025 Guide)

 Right now the 5 year fixed is 4.77%, and the 5 year variable is 5.38%, meaning there is a premium on variable rates.

-Simply put, the variable rate premium in 2024 is due to an inverted yield curve, meaning short term rates are higher than long term rates.
+Simply put, the variable rate premium in 2024 is due to an inverted yield curve, which means that short term rates are higher than long term rates and bond investors are anticipating rate cuts.

 In typical economic conditions, the yield curve (the difference between short-term and long-term interest rates) slopes upward, meaning that long-term rates are higher than short-term rates.

-Remember that fixed rates are based on the Canada 5 Year Government Bond, while variable rates are based on your mortgage lender’s prime rate.
+Remember that fixed rates are based on Canada 5 Year Government Bond yields, while variable rates are based on your mortgage lender’s prime rate.

 Fixed vs. Variable: What Happens When Rates Drop?

-In this scenario, if the Bank of Canada reduces rates, only variable-rate borrowers see immediate benefits in their payments, while fixed-rate borrowers remain unaffected.
+In this scenario, if the Bank of Canada reduces the policy rate, only variable-rate borrowers see immediate benefits in their payments, while fixed-rate borrowers remain unaffected.

 Fixed-Rate Mortgage: Your payments stay the same regardless of interest rate changes.
 You'll miss out on immediate rate drop benefits but have more stability during the term.
 You can consider refinancing the mortgage if rates drop significantly, though this typically incurs fees.